 Finance Department & Business Services: Asset Inventory

-Contact: Hugh McIlwain (Director of Internal Affairs and Finance)
+Contact: Hugh McIlwain (Assistant Director of Finance/ Internal Affairs

-Maintenance & Plant Operations: To Pick Up Surplus & Contact Recycling Company
+Maintenance & Plant Operations: To Pick Up Surplus & Contact the Recycling Company